-The District shall incorporate the District's implementation of positive behavioral supports in accordance with Policy 4.60 in the application of student discipline.
+The District shall incorporate the District's multi-tiered behavioral intervention procedures in accordance with Policy 4.60 in the application of student discipline.

 The District's licensed personnel policy committee shall review the student discipline policies annually and may recommend changes in the policies to the Cotter School Board.
 The Board has the responsibility of determining whether to approve any recommended changes to student discipline policies.